manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 - <ins>**Grafana**</ins> will be available at http://localhost:3006/  or any other port or URL that the Solution Architect designates in the docker-compose.yml file

 #### Cloud Deployment
 For production grade deployments, a dockerized version of the project should be created by the Solution Architect and stored in the enterprise Docker Hub.
-Other alternatives such as Gitub Containers or AWS ECR (Elastic Container Registry) can also be considerered.
+Other alternatives such as Github Containers or AWS ECR (Elastic Container Registry) can also be considerered.

 The solution can then be deployed via a .github/workflow yaml jobs onto a cloud platform such as GCP Apps Engine, Azure Web Apps, Azure Kubernets Services (AKS), GCP Cloud Run etc.